Heat Exposure and Reactions

 - Fluids: First, have your child drink some liquids.

 - Cool Bath: Second, take a cool bath or shower for 5 minutes.
-Reason: Brings down the temperature faster.
+Cool means less than body temperature.
+Reason: brings down the temperature faster.

 - No Meds: Fever medicines are of no value for this type of fever.